 Soak dried fruit in 4 tablespoons brandy or rum for at least 24 hours.
 Cover tightly, and store at room temperature.

-Preheat oven to 170 C / Gas mark 3.
+Preheat oven to 170 C / Gas 3.
 Butter a 15cm (6 in) round tin, and line with baking parchment.

 Bake in preheated oven for 40 to 45 minutes.
 Cool in the tin for 10 minutes, then sprinkle with 2 tablespoons brandy or rum.

 Cut out one piece of parchment and one piece muslin, each large enough to wrap around the cake.
-Moisten muslin with 1 tablespoon rum.
+Moisten muslin with 1 tablespoon brandy or rum.
 Arrange muslin on top of parchment, and turn cake out onto it.
-Sprinkle top and sides of cake with remaining rum.
+Sprinkle top and sides of cake with remaining brandy or rum.
 Wrap the muslin closely to the surface of the cake, then wrap with parchment.
 Place in an airtight tin, and age for 7 to 10 weeks.
 If storing longer, douse with additional rum or brandy for every 10 weeks of storage.

 And for the finishing touch...